Serving all people by providing personalized health and wellness through exemplary care, education and research.

 MRSA infections were first found in healthcare settings, such as hospitals or nursing homes in the 1960s.
 This was soon after methicillin was first used.
 This source of MRSA infection is still the most common.

 Community-acquired MRSA is more likely to cause serious problems in young children and older adults.
-That’s also true for people with a weakened immune system.
+That’s also true for people with a weak immune system.

 MRSA first developed when many strains of bacteria were exposed to standard antibiotics.
 It caused the surviving strains to become resistant to the antibiotics.